ZYXXXXXXXXXX/BlueTooth-App/README.md

 # BlueTooth-App
+(Android Studio Based)
-Android Studio Simple Code: Connecting a Bluetooth device and communicate through texts
+It can connect to a Bluetooth device(also your MCU's BT) and communicate through texts.